How to Create an Area Chart in Excel (6 Suitable Examples)

 • 3-D 100% Stacked Area Chart

-Let’s assume we have a dataset which shows the Sales Quantity of three different laptop models over different weeks.
+Let’s assume we have a dataset that shows the Sales Quantity of three different laptop models over different weeks.
 The names of the laptop models are MacBook Air M1, Dell XPS 13, and MacBook Pro 16.
 At this point, you want to show a comparison of their Sales Quantity with the help of an Area Chart in Excel.
 Now, follow the steps below to do so.

 Dataset